 - And where can I stay?
 There’s camping available in the actual grounds of Castle Howard.
-YHA Dalby Forest near Pickering has ensuite private rooms from £29.
+YHA Dalby Forest near Pickering has en-suite private rooms.
 It’s a 25-minute ride away on the Coastliner 840 bus route.
 From the Lane End bus stop, the hostel is just a short stroll.

 - There are more ideas in our car-free guide to Malton.